TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 14/Romans 14.12.md

 ---

-So then each one of us shall give account of himself to God.
+So then each one of us will give account of himself to God.